victorhuangwq/story-to-manga/README.md

-# Story to Manga Generator
+# Story to Manga Machine

 Transform your written stories into stunning visual manga or comic book pages using Google's Gemini 2.5 Flash Image API!